 Day 1: The first day is all about mentally preparing your child to no longer be using the pacifier.

 Day 2: Let your child know that in 2 days time there will no longer be a pacifier.

 Day 3: This is the day you will team up with your child and look for all the pacifiers in the home and put them in a bag.
-You will say goodbye to the pacifiers and assure your little on that they no longer need them.
+You will say goodbye to the pacifiers and assure your little ones that they no longer need them.